-4.)
-Rock A is thrown vertically downward from a rooftop (see sketch).
+4.4) Rock A is thrown vertically downward from a rooftop (see sketch).
 Rock B is thrown vertically upward.
 Rock C is thrown at an angle relative to the horizontal.
 Rock D drops from rest.
-All four are released from the same spot ii.)
-The velocity just before hitting the ground;
+All four are released from the same spot with those initially moving having the same velocity magnitude v_o .
+Assume we can neglect friction.